stolostron/stolostron/dev-preview/README.md

 ## Cardinality Dashboards

-This section explains the purpose and usage of the `generate-sharded-rules.sh` script, which is a prerequisite for populating the data in the Cardinality Monitoring dashboards.
+This section explains the purpose and usage of the `generate-cardinality-sharded-rules.sh` script, which is a prerequisite for populating the data in the Cardinality Monitoring dashboards.
+The script is located in the [multicluster-observability-operator](https://github.com/stolostron/multicluster-observability-operator/tree/main/tools) repository.

 ### The High Cost of Cardinality Evaluation

 Calculating metric cardinality (the number of unique time series) is one of the most resource-intensive queries you can run in a Prometheus or Thanos environment.
-When you run ad-hoc queries or load a dashboard with range queries that need to `count({\_\_name\_\_=\~".+"})` across dozens or hundreds of managed clusters, it must load a massive amount of index data into memory, causing high resource usage spikes on the central monitoring components.
+When you run ad-hoc queries or load a dashboard with range queries that need to `count({__name__=~".+"})` across dozens or hundreds of managed clusters, it must load a massive amount of index data into memory, causing high resource usage spikes on the central monitoring components.

 ### Recording Rules with Long Intervals